NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 XV.
 TRAINING

-The Administrative Officer, Advisors, Facilitators, Investigators, Hearing Officers, and Appellate Officers will receive training on the definition of discrimination and sexual harassment, the scope of University programs and activities, how to conduct an investigation, the University Grievance Procedure including hearings, appeals and informal resolution, and the identification and avoidance of conflict of interest, bias, stereotyping, and flawed prejudgment.
+The Administrative Officer, advisors, facilitators, investigators, Hearing Officers, and Appellate Officers will receive training on the definition of discrimination and sexual harassment, the scope of University programs and activities, how to conduct an investigation, the University Grievance Procedure including hearings, appeals and informal resolution, and the identification and avoidance of conflict of interest, bias, stereotyping, and flawed prejudgment.

 XVI.
 RIGHTS OF THE PARTIES